IkarosKappler/pastebee/README.md

 ### Changelog
+* 2018-08-07
+  * Added theming and a second theme (light).
+See the THEME setting in the example .env file.
+* 2018-08-01
+  * Added the select criteria 'public=1' to the search/list script (non-public pastes should not be listed).
+  * Moved non-public retrieval files (list.php and retrieve.php) from ./public/ to ./inc/
+  * Added a 'Download' button.
+  * Hiding the save-button when not in edit mode.
 * 2018-07-31
   * Changed database text columns from utf8_ci to utf8mb4_ci (can store encoded string values now).
   * Modified the list script: returns a JSON array now (was object before).